 Any responsible puppy owner wants their puppy to be happy and enjoy the world they live in, without fear or distress.

 The best way make sure that happens, is to socialize your puppy to as many things as possible, in a controlled and fun way.

-Don’t forget to expose your puppy to novel and new surfaces, sounds and smells.
-In example, things like balloons, cars starting, lawn mowers, edge trimmers, the hose, fans, part poppers, storms, rain, wet grass, etc are ALL on the important list of things your puppy should be used to before their critical period is over.
+In example, things like balloons, cars starting, lawn mowers, edge trimmers, the hose, fans, party poppers, storms, rain and wet grass, are ALL on the important list of things your puppy should be used to before their critical period is over.